Free curves and fundamental groups: Existence of free curves

 \section{Existence of free curves}

 This section is devoted to proving the existence of free curves in the smooth locus of a mildly singular Fano variety.
-In the first section, we use characteristic $p$ techniques to demonstrate that a curve $s: C \to X^{sm}$ such that $\mu^{min}(s^{*}T_{X}) > 0$ can be modified to obtain a free curve.
-In the later sections, we show to how verify the existence of curves $s: C \to X^{sm}$ such that $\mu^{min}(s^{*}T_{X}) > 0$ and then use these constructions to prove Theorem \ref{theo:dltcase}, Theorem \ref{theo:lccase}, Theorem \ref{theo:maintheoremcharp}, and several variants.
+In the first section, we use characteristic $p$ techniques to demonstrate that a curve $s: C \to X^{sm}$ such that $s^{*}T_{X}$ is ample can be modified to obtain a free curve.
+In the later sections, we show to how verify the existence of curves $s: C \to X^{sm}$ such that $s^{*}T_{X}$ is ample and then use these constructions to prove Theorem \ref{theo:dltcase}, Theorem \ref{theo:lccase}, and several variants.